hohilwik/ShirLURM/README.md

 Shirley's Linux Utility for Resource Management and job queue handling for compute clusters.
 Implemented as bash scripts and a cronjob.
 Minimal overhead and dependencies.

 # Usage
-- `submitjob numcpus numgpus full-path-to-script` (will display generated jobID which is a 10-digit number)
+- `sudo submitjob numcpus numgpus full-path-to-script` (will display generated jobID which is a 10-digit number)
-- `canceljob jobID`
+- `sudo canceljob jobID`
+- `resourcetracker`
-- `displayjobqueue`
+- `jobqueue`
+- Note: all users have permissions to run these scripts as root

 # Command Documentation For Users